 Our results show that the moral divergence between Democrat and Republican candidates has been increasingly widened after 1980, indicating the acceleration of mediatization after the full launch of mediatization around 1980 (Hjarvard, 2013).
 After 1980, media gained more autonomy as an institution, in other words, media began to focus on following its own valuations, formats, and routines (Kristensen, 2000; Schudson, 1981), which accelerated the integration of media logic into other social spheres (Hjarvard, 2013).
 Accordingly, the mediatization of politics accelerated around the 1980s as a result of the development of media (Kepplinger, 2002), which implies the moral divergence between presidential debaters began to expand around 1980.
 However, our study is limited with the population size of televised presidential debates, especially there are only two series of presidential debates before 1980 – 1960 and 1976.
 So, our results may not represent what happened before 1980.

-The increasingly widened moral divergence manifests that mediatization has been exerting an influence on political communication.
+The increasingly widened moral divergence suggests that mediatization has been exerting an influence on political communication.
 It implies that political actors would outweigh media logic over political bargaining logic by prioritizing their own issue-stances and moral reasoning – personalization – in certain circumstances such as presidential debate, which could cause both positive and negative effects on democracy.
 For positive effects, adapting media logic could help the institution of politics attract more media coverage which could lead to more public’s attention and participation in democracy (i.e., more voters).
 For example, election campaign is highly susceptible to mediatization – adapting and internalizing more media logic – because the goal is to involve as many citizens as possible in the democracy process (Esser & Strömbäck, 2014; Marcinkowski & Steiner, 2014).

 As for negative effects, first, the internalization of media logic impels politician to address the public “in a more popular idiom and to court popular support” (Blumler & Kavanagh, 1999, p.
 220) and therefore entails political populism (Mazzoleni, 2014).
 Second, media logic orients political decisions towards short-term (i.e. a news cycle) media benefits (will it look good in media) rather than long-term sustainable considerations, therefore mediatization may limit the possible solutions that the public could be aware of (Blumler, 2014).
 For example, as how media interpret the presidential debate could exert a strong influence on audience’s perception of the candidates (Lowry, Bridges, & Barefield, 1990; McKinnon & Tedesco, 1996; McKinnon, Tedesco, & Kaid, 1993; Steeper, 1978), politicians have to focus on what media want instead of what the society need in order to be interpreted as promising as possible in news coverage .